himanshugoswamiii/Userfacet-OA/README.md

 ## Documentation for the project
 To see the *interactive documentation* for your api endpoints you can go to : `http://127.0.0.1:8000/docs`

+---

+## USAGE
+- You can create multiple surveys of 20 questions
+-